 Internship

-Publié le 26 mars 2024 - Directorate for Legal and Administrative Information (Prime Minister)
+Publié le 26 mars 2024 - Mise à jour le 12 juin 2024 - Directorate for Legal and Administrative Information (Prime Minister)

 From June 17 to 28, 2024, it is mandatory for second-level students and technologists to take part in an observation period within a company, administration or association.
-On the website ‘1jeune1solution’, a dedicated area has enabled them to access internship offers since 25 March 2024.
+Those who do not currently have an internship can still find one by consulting the offers available on the 1jeune1solution website.

 This is a novelty of the 2023-2024 school year: all secondary and technological students, attending public and private schools under contract, must complete a observation period.
 This can take place in: